Skip to content

 MASTG-TECH-0076: Reviewing Disassembled Objective-C and Swift Code

-In this section we will be exploring iOS application's binary code manually and perform static analysis on it.
+In this section, we will manually examine an iOS application's binary code and perform static analysis.
 Manual analysis can be a slow process and requires immense patience.
-A good manual analysis can make the dynamic analysis more successful.
+A thorough manual analysis can improve the success of dynamic analysis.

-There are no hard written rules for performing static analysis, but there are few rules of thumb which can be used to have a systematic approach to manual analysis:
+There are no hard-wired rules for performing static analysis, but there are a few rules of thumb that can be used to have a systematic approach to manual analysis:

 • Understand the working of the application under evaluation - the objective of the application and how it behaves in case of wrong input.

-• Explore the various strings present in the application binary, this can be very helpful, for example in spotting interesting functionalities and possible error handling logic in the application.
+• Explore the various strings present in the application binary.
+This can be very helpful, for example, for spotting interesting functionality and potential error-handling logic in the application.

-• Look for functions and classes having names relevant to our objective.
+• Look for functions and classes having names relevant to our goal.

 • Lastly, find the various entry points into the application and follow along from there to explore the application.